Snow Plowing Operations

 As part of living here in Wisconsin, we all have to put up with snow plowing operations.
 Watch for snow emergency situations that require extra caution.
 Part of this inconvenience is plow damage in those subdivisions that have concrete curbing.
 In the Fall, we assign the drivers to go through their areas and install plow markers along the road edge to help prevent this from occurring.
 Unfortunately, it isn’t always 100% effective.
 (It is a good idea to have sprinkler heads visible so drivers will not damage your irrigation system when installing plow markers).

 If you notice your grass has been damaged or you have salt damage, call or email (firstname.lastname@example.org) and we will add your information to the plow damage list for Spring repairs.
 The Streets Division will return when weather permits and clean up the area, install topsoil, seed and cover the area with straw.
 We ask the resident to make sure the seed is watered regularly to ensure proper seed growth.
-Please also call our office if you have mailbox damage and see the policy on our website.
+Please also call or email our office if you have mailbox damage and see the policy on our website.

 County Road Snow Plowing Damage

 Should you feel your property was damaged by a snow plow and you reside on a Waukesha County Maintained road, please contact the County Highway Department at 262-548-7736 Waukesha County Maintained roads are Beloit Road, Cleveland Avenue, College Avenue, Greenfield Avenue, Moorland Road, National Avenue and Racine Avenue.

 A snow emergency is declared during the period of a severe snowstorm or immediately thereafter.
 Vehicles are not permitted to park on any street or public parking lot during this time.
 Such procedure allows snow plows unimpeded access to move easily and quickly to remove snow.